anastasiia-analyst/SQL_for_Data_Analysis/README.md

 ORDER BY avg_total_price;
 ```

 **4.7.
-Information about purchase whose check is greater than the average check:**
+Information about purchases whose check is greater than the average check:**
 ```sql
 SELECT invoice_ID, product_line, branch, ROUND (total, 2)
 FROM `Supermarket_Sales.General_sales`